migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-08-29 Thu: Sync with Alaina for DeFi article, finaly edits with Stephen.
+Continued [simpleswap](SimpleSwap.io) integration discussions for simple ONE purchases within new [blockscout explorer](https://explorer.harmony.one/).

+2024-08-28 Wed: Review of [Harmony docs](https://docs.harmony.one/home/developers/harmony-stack).
+Insight: new users are lost when attempting to troubleshoot on their own, or navigate the space for the Harmony Ecosystem.
+Sent recommendations to Soph.

 2024-08-27 Tue: Final edits on [DeFi article](https://www.notion.so/harmonyone/DeFi-Report-df0794d180d3494c9f6ceffa2094c73d), turning our research into a readible copy for better understanding.

 2024-08-26 Mon: Review of Harmster Kombat.
 Insights: very simple and minimalistic interactions combined with a complex and highly researched plan to make sure each in game action has a positive impact on the team.
 I.e. ad revenue, user retention, or user actions (subscribing to YouTube)